 • Hearing- hearing of sounds/ ringing in the ear.

-These symptoms may sometimes indicate a stroke or meningitis.
-Thus, if you experience these symptoms for the first time, it warrants medical attention.
+These symptoms of migraine may sometimes indicate a stroke or meningitis.
+Thus, if you experience these symptoms of migraine for the first time, it warrants medical attention.

 The ICHD-3, has described certain features to differentiate between migraine aura and a transient stroke (TIA)